inventaire/inventaire/README.md

 General dependencies:
 - git, node (0.10), npm, coffee-script, brunch
 - a CouchDB (>=1.6) instance (on port 5984 for default config)
-- an AWS account (see the note below on how to get ride of this dependency in development )
+- an AWS account (Used to host images for the moment, but it might change soon.
+See the note below on how to get ride of this dependency in development)

 ```
 git clone git@github.com:maxlath/inventaire.git